Bali is undoubtedly one of the most beautiful and amazing islands on the planet, and it has a little something for everyone!

 Bali City Guide

-Given the islands massive size it can be tough to figure out, so I’ve broken down the island category by category, so you can know exactly which of Bali’s unique area’s fits your purpose for travel.
+Bali is massive with many towns, resorts and beaches catering for very different travelers.
+I’ve broken down the island category by category, so you can know exactly which of Bali’s unique area’s fits your purpose for travel.

 Although it may look tiny on a map, Bali is a massive island with a population of over 4 million people.
-It’s a province and one of 17,000 islands that make up Indonesia.
+It is a province of, and one of 17,000 islands that make up Indonesia.

 Most of the tourism is based in the south and the southeastern islands as well as the center of the island.
 It’s by far the most visited part of the island as it’s home to Bali’s most popular city – Kuta.

 This is where you’ll find the nice resorts and white sand beaches as well as the best surfing.
 Central Bali is the cultural heart and home to Ubud where you’ll find many of the island’s artisans.
 You’ll also find many coffee farms in this area as it’s very mountainous, creating the perfect climate for growing coffee.

 East Bali is very relaxing with lots of rice terraces and less populated beaches.
 It’s also a great area for hiking as it’s home to the impressive Mt.
 Agung – Bali’s very active volcano which erupted at the end of 2017.
 This area is also great for those interested in learning about Bali’s history thanks to its close proximity to ancient water palaces and temples.
 A sunrise trek up Mt.
 Batur offers up some of the best views in Bali.
 The most popular cities in East Bali are Candidasa and Amed.

 West Bali is where a lot of Indonesians from the neighboring island of Java come for vacation.
 Therefore the culture is more Muslim.
 You’ll find more mosques than temples and the daily calls to prayer fill the air.
 Medewi Beach is a much lesser known surf spot located in this area.
 In North Bali, the most famous city is Lovina which is super chill and laid back.